James MacPherson (American football): Coaching career

-Mountain View High School

 MacPherson was a coach for the Mountain View Mountain Lions of Mountain View High School from 2003 to 2004.

-Tortolita Junior High School

 He coached at Tortolita Junior High School in 2006.

-Mountain View High School (second stint)

 He was a coach for the Mountain View Mountain Lions in 2008.

-Pima CC

 MacPherson was quarterbacks and offensive quality control coach for the Pima Aztecs of Pima Community College in 2009.

-Florida Tuskers

 He served as offensive quality control coach for the Florida Tuskers of the United Football League (UFL) in 2010.

-Sacramento Mountain Lions

 He was running backs coach of the Sacramento Mountain Lions of the UFL from 2011 to 2012.

-Pima CC (second stint)

 MacPherson returned as quarterbacks coach of the Pima Aztecs in 2013.

 Scouting career

 MacPherson was hired as a college scout for the San Diego Chargers in May 2014.